-Projects that do not qualify for these GPs require an IP (33 CFR 325.5) and proponents must submit an application directly to the Corps.
+Projects that are not authorized by these GPs require an IP (33 CFR 325.5) and proponents must submit an application directly to the Corps.
 These GPs do not affect the Corps IP review process or activities exempt from Corps regulation.
 For general information and application form, see the Corps website or contact the Corps (see Section IX, Part C).
 Individual Water Quality Certification (WQC) and Coastal Zone Management (CZM) consistency concurrence are required when applicable from the state before Corps IP issuance.
 The Corps encourages applicants to concurrently apply for a Corps IP and applicable state permits.

-Notwithstanding compliance with the terms and conditions of these GPs, the Corps retains discretionary authority on a case-by-case basis to elevate a self-verification to PCN or a PCN to public notice review for an IP based on concerns for the aquatic environment or for any other factor of the public interest [33 CFR 320.4(a)].
-Whenever the Corps notifies an applicant that anpublic notice for an IP is required, authorization under this GP is voided unless reinstated by the Corps in writing and no work may be conducted until the Corps issues the required authorization in writing indicating that work may proceed.
+Notwithstanding compliance with the terms and conditions of these GPs, the Corps retains discretionary authority on a case-by-case basis to elevate a self-verification to PCN or IP, or a PCN to IP based on concerns for the aquatic environment or for any other factor of the public interest [33 CFR 320.4(a)].
+Whenever the Corps notifies an applicant that a PCN or IP is required, no work may be conducted until the Corps issues the required authorization in writing indicating that work may proceed.

 II.
 JURISDICTION/AUTHORITIES TO ISSUE PERMITS